 - Financial or Material Abuse

 - Neglect and Acts of Omission

-We commit to ensuring that staff who work with young people and vulnerable adults are vetted by conducting various checks, including a Criminal Records Bureau (CRB) check.
-In addition, staff receive training on safeguarding.
+We commit to ensuring that staff who work with young people and vulnerable adults are vetted by conducting Disclosure and Barring Service checks (DBS).
+In addition, staff receive training on safeguarding and prevent, including regular termly updates.
 We have a team of designated senior persons at the college who have received specific safeguarding training; someone will always be on hand to help if you have any concerns.

 Print this page